John Mosley: John Mosley Student-Athlete Leadership Program

 At Colorado State University, many refer to John Mosley as the Jackie Robinson of CSU athletics.
 In 1998 Mosley was inducted into the CSU Sports Hall of Fame, and in 2009 he was admitted into the Colorado Sports Hall of Fame.
-Lt.
-Col. John W. Mosley is Colorado State's first African American football student-athlete in the record-keeping era.
-He earned his degree from Colorado State in 1943, and was a member of the original Tuskegee Airmen, flying combat missions over Europe in World War II.
-These grand accomplishments initiated the conception of his to-be mentoring program.
-Mosley's impact on the diversity of athletes has led to a student-athlete mentoring program bearing his namesake.

 Through a collaboration between CSU's Athletics department and the university's Black/African American Cultural Center, the John Mosley Mentoring Program was established during the 2011–2012 academic year at Colorado State University.
 The goals of the mentoring program are "to reduce the percentage of academic probation rates, to increase retention rates to matriculation, [and] expose [student-athletes] to positive African-American role models who have been through the rigors of academic achievement as a student-athlete and who have earned their degree".
 While mentorship remains an essential component to the success of the program, the program underwent a name change in 2014, becoming the John Mosley Leadership Program (JMLP).
 The four guiding principles of the JMLP are a) self-exploration. b) community engagement, c) transitional growth and leadership, and d) mentorship.

-While at Colorado State A&M, Mosley would serve as vice president and treasurer of his class.
-He decided that he wanted to try out for the football team as a freshman and in doing so became the first African American football player at Colorado State since 1906.
-Mosley also decided he would wrestle for Coach Hans Wagner becoming the first African American wrestler in school and state history.
-Mosley earned all-conference honors in wrestling.
-In football, he lettered for three years becoming the first African American letter winner in CSU football history.

-Following his retirement in 1970, Mosley continued his leadership actions by becoming a spokesperson for black athletes and the Tuskegee Airmen.
 Mosley received numerous awards such as the Anti-Defamation League Torch of Liberty award, an honorary doctorate from CSU as well as the Congressional Gold Medal by then President Bush.

-Much like the legacy of Jackie Robinson, Colorado State University & the memory of CSU Ram Lt.
-Col. John Mosley continue to inspire student-athletes and future Rams.
+In 2021, the Aurora, Colorado office of the Department of Veterans Affairs outpatient clinic was renamed the Lieutenant Colonel John W. Mosley Clinic by an act of the U.S. Congress.